Vhati/Slipstream-Mod-Manager/skel_win/readme_for_windows.txt

   If you upgrade FTL:
     Delete the outdated files in Slipstream\backup\
+	This can be done from the menu: Help-"Delete Backups".
     If you don't, the game's resources will get corrupted.

   Commandline:
-    Run "modman.exe -h" for commandline usage.
+    Run "modman_admin.exe -h" for commandline usage.

-    On Windows 7 or Vista, the Command Prompt itself must be started as an administrator (right-click it in the start menu).
+    Since Windows Vista, the Command Prompt itself may need to be started as an administrator (right-click it in the start menu).